tidenjs/tiden/README.md

 7. Gas
 8. Electric
 9. Plastic
+10. Nuclear
-10. ... we'll have to brainstorm this when we get there
+11. ... we'll have to brainstorm this when we get there